ACCESS-NRI/access-hive.org.au/docs/model_evaluation/model_evaluation_getting_started/model_evaluation_getting_started.md

     <img src="../../../assets/getting_started/are_1.png" alt="Example of a successfully started ARE Session" width="75%"/>
 </div>

-You can then <i>Open JupyterLab</i> by clicking on the button at the bottom of the session.
+Launch JupyterLab by clicking on the <i>Open JupyterLab</i> button at the bottom of the session.
 <br>
-This will open a window which contains a directory structure on the left and a `Jupyter` notebook on the right, as shown below.
+This will open a window which contains a directory structure on the left and a Jupyter notebook on the right, as shown below.
 <br>
 If you loaded the modules from `hh5` or `xp65`, you should be able to import python packages such as `numpy`, `xarray` or `intake`, as shown below: